lmartel-school/cs244b-lab1/README.md

 the necessary handling to access the database, and return errors when necessary.

 As part of the implementation you will need to instantiate the database.
 We provided you with a simple persistent key-value store in serverdb.h.
 It provides you with hasKey, get, set, remove, and list, operations that you will use to implement the full system.

 ServerDB will not do any sanity checking for you.
-For example if you should not allow the client to delete a key that has children.
-Nor should the client create a key with no parent.
+For example it is your responsibility to prevent the client from deleting a key that has children.
+Nor should a client be able to create a key with no parent.
 The server should sanity check that key names only contain letters, numbers, and slashes to divide the hierarchy.

 RPC Shell
 ---------

 We provided a simple shell for you to test your program.
 In one terminal run the server.

         # server/server

 In another you can run the shell by passing in the IP address of the server.

         # shell/shell 127.0.0.1
         > create /test abc